 - 1. Ensure fiscally responsible development. - 2.
-Design a plan for the Waterfront that promotes appropriately scaled development that will provide economic support for the Village. - 3.
-Maximize public enjoyment of the Waterfront.
+Design a plan for the Waterfront that promotes appropriately scaled development that will provide economic support for the Village.

-- 4. Ensure environmentally smart development. - 5.
-Preserve public views of the Hudson River, Palisades and NYC Skyline. - 6.
-Preserve historical architectural features in the area. - 7.
+- 3. Maximize public enjoyment of the Waterfront. - 4.
+Ensure environmentally smart development. - 5.
+Preserve public views of the Hudson River, Palisades and New York City Skyline. - 6.
+Preserve the historical architectural features in the area. - 7.
 Investigate improvements to circulation to and through the Waterfront. - 8.
-Proactively seek out opportunities for the Waterfront that are consistent with the goals and vision of the Plan and the results of Form-Based Zoning. - Ensure that built areas do not create self-contained enclaves that impede public access to the Waterfront.
+Proactively seek out opportunities for the Waterfront that are consistent with the goals and vision of the Plan and the (future) Form-Based Code for the Waterfront. - 9.
+Ensure that built areas do not create self-contained enclaves that impede public access to the Waterfront.